terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/19_FAQ.md

 - Different apps use different ports; the platform does not auto-assign ports

 **Q: What are the version numbering rules?**
-- Follow Semantic Versioning (SemVer): `major.minor.patch`
+- The platform does not enforce any: the version comes from the `version` field in `config.ini`, and non-standard formats, duplicates, and lower version numbers are not rejected
-- Each submission must be strictly greater than the previous version; downgrades are prohibited
+- **However**, the App Center currently detects updates by comparing version numbers numerically — a version that is not greater than the installed one will not reach existing users as an update
-- For beta versions, use the `"beta": true` field; version string suffixes (-beta/-rc) are not supported
+- Recommended: digits and dots only, increasing over time (e.g. `1.0.0` → `1.0.1`); SemVer `major.minor.patch` is a good default
-- Maximum version string length: 20 characters
+- For beta versions, use the `"beta": true` field instead of a `-beta` / `-rc` suffix

 **Q: Single-package or dual-package?**
 - Starting from scratch → Single-package mode (all files integrated into one deb package)